MohawkMullet/tlhc/ProjectHome.md

 TLhC can be used with or without TurboLister.

 TLhC runs on apache & mysql. <br>
-The software generates <b>consistent product listings*</b> html code suitable for pasting into ebay, turbolister, or other listing software.
-Consistency facilitates brand awareness and professionalism when your buyers need to see you are a reliable and quality seller.
+The software generates <b>consistent product listings*</b>.
+The html code generated is suitable for pasting into Ebay, Etsy, TurboLister, Auctiva, or other listing software.
+Consistency facilitates brand awareness and professionalism.
+Buyers see you are a reliable and quality seller when all of your listings follow the same easy to read and reliable format.
+Each item will list the same information in the same place.
+Providing a good experience for shoppers.
+The comfort of knowing where to locate desired product descriptions is vital to return sales.
+TLhC helps you promote your brand better than any other listing software available.

 <b>*</b>TLhC was created to solve some of the problems TurboLister has.
 Although <b>TurboLister is promoted</b> as able to create <b>"professional-looking listings"</b>.
 This is an area where TurboLister quickly falls behind.
 Templates in TurboLister easily lose formatting and fall apart with the smallest of edits.
 Editing the TurboLister HTML is a nightmare.
 Templates don't stay formatted and I've spent far too many hours trying to fix the HTML output of TurbloLister to keep my Ebay listings looking consistent and professional.